DavidAlba2627/KNN-Algorithm/Implementation/Readme.md

 ## Detailed Description

 KNN operates on a straightforward principle: it classifies a data point based on the majority class of its 'k' nearest neighbors.
 The 'k' in KNN represents the number of neighbors the algorithm considers to determine the class of a given data point.
-The steps involved in the KNN algorithm are as follows:
+The steps involved in this algorithm are as follows:

 1. **Selecting the Number of Neighbors (k)**: Choose the number of neighbors.
 It plays a crucial role in the performance of the KNN algorithm.
 A smaller 'k' value can capture noise, while a larger 'k' might smooth out the decision boundaries too much.